 - Make a skin toner with rose water and glycerin: The mixture is available anywhere at drugstores, but you can also make your own rose water and glycerin mix at home.
 Store it in a spray bottle and just spray it on anytime your skin feels dry.
 It gives your skin a healthy glow and dewy look.

 - For deep hair conditioning: Add 10 ml of glycerin directly to a bottle of conditioner (50ml) shake and mix well, use that conditioner regularly.
 Your hair will be ultimately conditioned!

 - To repair split ends of hair: Smooth a few drops on your ends, it temporarily seals split ends and leaves your hair looking renewed and smooth.

-- Bath salt: Mix all these in a bowl with a spoon, add a generous heap to a relaxing bath and enjoy!
-3 cups coarse kosher salt or sea salt, 1/2 cup baking soda, 2 tbsp vegetable glycerin, 20-30 drops of essential oils (your choice on scent)!
+- Bath salt: Mix all these in a bowl with a spoon, add a generous heap to a relaxing bath, and enjoy!
+3 cups coarse kosher salt or sea salt, 1/2 cup baking soda, 2 tbsp vegetable glycerin, 20–30 drops of essential oils (your choice of scent)!

 © 2013 Rebecca